-The Law Center has been handling adoptions for nearly 20 years, and its founders for even longer prior to The Law Center’s opening in 2003.
-We are very proud to practice in this area of law.
+The Law Center has been handling adoptions for over 20 years, and its founders for even longer prior to The Law Center’s opening in 2002.
+Our Wisconsin family law attorneys are very proud to practice in this area of law.

 In Wisconsin, the parental rights of the birth parents must be terminated before there can be an adoption.
 During the termination process, we strive to be compassionate and sensitive to the needs of both the birth parents and the prospective adoptive parents, while keeping the best interests of the child as the top consideration.